commercetools/commercetools-sync-java/docs/usage/CUSTOM_OBJECT_SYNC.md

 ##### batchSize
-A number that could be used to set the batch size with which custom objects are fetched and processed, as custom objects are obtained from the target project on commercetools platform in batches for better performance.
-The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding custom objects from the target project on commecetools platform in a single request.
+A number that could be used to set the batch size with which custom objects are fetched and processed, as custom objects are obtained from the target project on the commercetools platform in batches for better performance.
+The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding custom objects from the target project on the commecetools platform in a single request.
 Playing with this option can slightly improve or reduce processing speed.
 If it is not set, the default batch size is 50 for custom object sync.

 ````java
 final CustomObjectSyncOptions customObjectSyncOptions =